mne-tools/mne-cpp/doc/gh-pages/pages/development/scan_acq.md

 grand_parent: Develop
 nav_order: 1
 ---
-# Acquisition plugins in MNE Scan
+# Acquisition Plugins in MNE Scan

-## Structure of an acquisition plugin

 The acquisition plugins of MNE Scan have similiar structure and therefore can be explained on the basis of the gUSBamp EEG driver example.
 The following flow sheet describes the structure of this acquisition plugin.